Deepest Voting: a new way of electing: Conclusion

 \section{Conclusion}

-Grading-based voting offers a richer information than classical model.
-It is based on a discrete or continuous evaluation of candidates rather than a single preference.
+Grading-based voting offers a richer information than ranking-based model.
+It relies on discrete or continuous evaluations of candidates by voters rather than a single preference.
 Grading widens the scope of decision processes available.

-In this paper, we introduce a new viewpoint on voting procedures, introducing a parallelism with the statistical notion of depth.
+In this paper, we introduce a new viewpoint on voting procedures, by integrating a parallelism with the statistical notion of depth.
 Depth functions give a unified way to define voting processes, with finite or continuous grading.
-We define the notion of deepest voting, which includes classical voting procedures such as majority judgment, approval voting and range voting.
+We define the notion of deepest voting including classical voting procedures such as majority judgment, approval voting and range voting.

+We study the relation between the properties of the depth functions and that of the voting processes.
+We show that main usual properties of voting processes are satisfied, namely non-dictatorship, universality and unanimity for deepest voting associated to all classical depths.
+The monotonicity of the voting processes is proved for several functions, such as $L^p$ depths.
+Yet, we show that voting processes based on some usual depth functions, such as halfspace, projection or Oja's depths, do not satisfy monotonicity.
+The non-satisfaction of this property seems a main drawback for these deepest voting processes.
+We finally establish that independence to irrelevant alternatives is related with a component-wise behavior of the deepest point.

-Deepest voting related to the family of $wL^p$ depths satisfies Balinski and Laraki's axioms.
+Deepest voting related to the family of $L^p$ depths satisfies Balinski and Laraki's axioms.
+Range voting and approval voting are associated to $L^{2}$ depth and Majority judgment to $L^{1}$ depth.
 We studied some basic paradoxes, namely Condorcet's, no-show and reinforcement paradoxes.

-A large area of new voting procedures is opened with deepest voting, for example considering Tukey's halfspace depth or Liu's simplicial depth.
+We show that these paradoxes occur with this family of decision processes.
+We provide a discussion on these paradoxes, where we highlight the changes generated by the use of a grading model.

+Deepest voting has paved the way for new voting procedures, by varying the depth function used in the voting process.
+Even if some classical depth functions seem inappropriate due to lack of monotonicity for example, deepest voting deserves much attention.
 Depth functions have encountered much interest in statistical literature and their attractive properties (in particular robustness) may be useful in social decision theory.
-It will be the object of future research.